arcology-network/.github/benchmarking/benchmarking.md

 ### 2.1.
 Transactions

-[DownloadedThe transaction data](https://github.com/arcology-network/presigned-transactions) first.
+[Downloaded the transactions](https://github.com/arcology-network/presigned-transactions) first.
 These files contain all pre-generated transactions for the benchmarking.

 ### 2.2.
 Download the Ammolite Container Image